 The Texas A&M Journalism Studies Program has the distinction of offering seven endowed scholarship awards to students annually.
 Full-time students admitted to the journalism major and minor are eligible and encouraged to apply each spring to receive scholarships for the following academic year.
-Click here for the 2016-2017 scholarship application form.
+Click here — Journalism Scholarship Application 2017-18 — for the current application form.

 AUDREY CARDENAS MEMORIAL SCHOLARSHIP